dracor-org/dracor-textbook/docs/chapters/03-front-end-navigating-dracor.md

 ## 8. Further Reading and Resources

-For readers interested in deepening their understanding of network analysis in drama, the following works provide complementary perspectives that connect conceptual, methodological, and practical dimensions.
-Grandjean’s tutorial {cite}`grandjean2015gephi` offers a clear and accessible introduction to network analysis and visualisation using Gephi, explaining fundamental concepts such as nodes, edges, and centrality measures, and thus serving as a practical entry point for experimenting with network data beyond the DraCor interface.
-Building on such foundations, Algee-Hewitt’s study {cite}`algee-hewitt2017distributed` develops a large-scale, quantitatively grounded account of dramatic character networks, demonstrating how measures such as eigenvector and betweenness centrality can be used to rethink concepts of protagonism and mediation across corpora.
-More recently, Beine’s contribution {cite}`beine2025how` complements these approaches with a focused case study, showing how dramatic network analysis and count-based methods can be applied to trace specific role types—such as the scheming slave—across Roman comedy and its early modern receptions, with particular attention to operationalisation and comparability.
+- Grandjean’s tutorial {cite}`grandjean2015gephi` offers an accessible introduction to network analysis and visualisation with Gephi.
+- Algee-Hewitt’s study {cite}`algee-hewitt2017distributed` shows how character networks can be used to rethink protagonism and mediation across corpora.
+- Beine’s contribution {cite}`beine2025how` presents a focused case study on role types, Roman comedy and early modern reception.

 ## 9. Glossary